kontent-ai/kontent-ai-migration-toolkit/README.md

     managementApiKey: '<mapiKey>',
     skipFailedItems: false,
     // be careful when filtering data to import because you might break data consistency.
-    // for example, it might not be possible to import language variant without first importing content item and so on.
     canImport: {
         asset: (item) => true, // all assets will be imported
         contentItem: (item) => true // all content items will be imported,